top of page

 What is Sickle Cell Disease?

-Who Has Sickle Cell Disease?
+Who has Sickle Cell Disease?

 In his interview with The List (April 2022), Ellis also discussed why he's so fervent about bringing awareness to sickle cell disease, and it will likely make you fall even more in love with the footballer-turned-actor.
 One of the biggest reasons Devale Ellis is passionate about sickle cell anemia awareness is in large part due to having a family, he told The List.
 Ellis explained that sickle cell disease has a genetic trait that can be found in one's blood even if they're not expressly suffering from it.
 "We found out that my wife has the sickle cell anemia trait, [and] if I have the sickle cell anemia trait, there's a large possibility that our sons could have sickle cell anemia or have the trait," he continued before adding that two of his sons are confirmed to have the trait.